 Object to a probate application

-How to object to a probate application
+Make an objection to a probate application

 • Is the will valid?